JuliaGraphs/Graphs.jl/docs/src/generators.md

 ## Modifying graphs

-*LightGraphs.jl* offers a range of tools for modifying graphs, including:
+*Graphs.jl* offers a range of tools for modifying graphs, including:

 ```@docs
 SimpleGraph